 Mechanical Issues Leading to Truck Accidents

-Many truck accidents caused by mechanical failures are the result of an issue with the truck’s braking system, tires, or electrical and lighting.
-Each of these components is critical for the safe operation and handling of an 18-wheeler.
+Many truck accidents caused by mechanical failures result from an issue with the truck’s braking system, tires, or electrical and lighting.
+Each component is critical for the safe operation and handling of an 18-wheeler.
 A failure in one of these systems can lead to a devastating wreck.

 - Brake System Failures: 18-wheelers use a hydraulic braking system that rarely fails when properly maintained.
 When a hydraulic brake system fails, it is usually caused by a loss of hydraulic pressure.
 When this happens, the driver can slow the truck with the truck’s engine brake or the truck’s parking brake, which functions on a different system.

 - Tire Issues: tire issues are the leading cause of trucks breaking down, accounting for more than 50% of all roadside failures.
 The truck’s front steer axle tire is the most dangerous tire to fail, and its failure often results in serious crashes.
 Truck drivers and companies are legally required to inspect each tire before and during transport to ensure sudden tire failures are prevented.

 - Electrical Problems: an issue with a truck’s lighting system prevents other motorists from seeing the truck at night and during poor visibility.
 Electrical issues can occur for several reasons, and it is the responsibility of the trucking company and driver to ensure all lights work properly during transport.

 Additionally, truck accidents caused by mechanical failures lead to similar accidents.
 For instance, brake failures often lead to rear-end collisions or rollover accidents.
 Likewise, a sudden tire failure will often result in a head-on collision.
 We handle many tire failure cases where the truck goes through the median and crashes into oncoming traffic.
 These are very dangerous and often fatal accidents.